 - Lúcio: An upbeat Brazilian musician with a high-tech sonic gun, Lucio attacks with sonic projectiles, but his primary abilities use his music to either heal or increase the speed of his allies.
 His ultimate ability is the Sound Barrier, in which he gives his teammates sonic shields.

 - Mercy: A doctor outfitted in a suit of angelic winged powered armor, Mercy has limited offensive ability, with most of her abilities focused on healing.
 Her Caduceus Staff can heal or empower allies, she has limited flight capabilities, and she can Resurrect fallen allies.
 Her ultimate ability is Valkyrie, which boosts all of Mercy's powers, as well as allowing her full flight abilities.

 - Zenyatta: An Omnic monk seeking enlightenment, Zenyatta's abilities are largely tied to the metal orbs surrounding him.
 The Orb of Harmony heals allies, the Orb of Discord amplifies the damage opponents receive, and the Orb of Destruction is his primary means of attack.
 His ultimate ability is Transcendence, which makes him faster and immune to damage while healing nearby allies.

 Mission types are pretty standard: Assault, where one team tries to capture two points on the map in succession; Escort, where one team must escort a payload from one end of the map to the other; Hybrid, which requires one team to capture a point and then escort a payload to its destination; and Control, where both teams compete to control a map point.
-Maps are from all over the world -- London, Mexico, a dead-end town on Route 66, a Chinese skyscraper complex, a Greek resort, a Russian factory, a deserted castle in Germany, a beautiful African metropolis, and even a Hollywood studio backlot, a moonbase, and even an amusement park themed around Blizzard's other video games.
+Maps are from all over the world -- London, Mexico, a dead-end town on Route 66, a Chinese skyscraper complex, a Greek resort, a Russian factory, a deserted castle in Germany, a beautiful African metropolis, a Hollywood studio backlot, a moonbase, and even an amusement park themed around Blizzard's other video games.
 The worst thing about all the maps is that you never have time to explore them in depth.